sftcd/cs2014/assignments/assignment7-8/README.md

 - Your server MUST honor the "/.well-kniwn/vpexit" resource and exit when requested.
 The default code in ```embedded_cpp.cpp``` uses the "/exit" resource instead, but you MUST change that.
+- Please stick with the file names embedded_cpp.cpp and daemon.cpp when submitting - it may well work ok if you don't but no harm being predictable:-)

 ### C++ Daemon